HOMEMADE LEMON BARS

-After whisking them together you add sugar, lemon juice, a bit of zest, and flour.
+After whisking them together you add sugar, lemon juice, a bit of zest even a few drops of lemon essential oils too for an extra lemony flavor, and flour.
 Don’t forget the pinch of salt.
 I always add a bit of salt to my sweet recipes because I think it brings out the flavor.

 Now this lemony wonderfulness is actually a custard and you pour it over the crust in the baking dish and bake in the oven.